yunshengtian/ASAP/README.md

 ```
 python test_sim/test_simple_sim.py --model box/box_stack --steps 2000
 ```

-Then the simulation viewer should appear.
-[Here](https://github.com/yunshengtian/Assemble-Them-All?tab=readme-ov-file#simulation-viewer) are some tips on interacting with the viewer.
-Additionally, press `V` for outputting the camera parameters (lookat and pos).

 We also provide a beam assembly under ``assets/beam_assembly`` folder.
 To visualize the simulation of that, run: